 This Best Practice Agreement outlines the commitments required from both Argyll and Bute Council and community councils to build strong relationships and operate effectively together to advance the interest of Argyll and Bute communities.
 It also incorporates a Code of Communication, Financial Guidelines, and Code of Conduct for community councillors.

-Argyll and Bute Council will keep the responsibilities and procedures laid down in this Code of Practice under regular review, and will formally review as part of the 4 yearly review of the Scheme of Establishment.
-Argyll and Bute Council will consult with community councils on any aspects where amendment appears necessary or desirable.
+Argyll and Bute Council will keep the responsibilities and procedures laid down in this Code of Practice under regular review, and where it appears necessary or desirable to make any amendments, will formally consult community councils on such proposals to review.